yubinCloud/pyfuseki/docs/ontology_mapper/insert_data.md

 import pyfuseki
-from pyfuseki.utils import RdfUtils from rdflib import Graph, Literal, XSD from tests.complete.RdfPrefix import RdfPrefix as rp from tests.complete.properties import ObjectProperty as op, DataProperty as dp import asyncio
+from pyfuseki.utils import RdfUtils from rdflib import Graph, Literal, XSD from demo.RdfPrefix import RdfPrefix as rp from demo.properties import ObjectProperty as op, DataProperty as dp import asyncio